Public Performance: Recital Information & Procedures

 YOU MUST HAVE A PROGRAM TO RECEIVE CREDIT AS A PERFORMER AND BE LISTED.
 Should someone run out of programs, then coordinate with the main recital performer to get more.
 BE SURE that your name is in the program if you perform, or you won’t receive performer credit; it is your responsibility to check with the person getting them printed.
 So, if the performance is on a Monday, Tuesday, Wednesday, or Thursday, it will be due that Friday.
 Any Friday or Saturday performances will be due the following week.

 Programs are available 15 minutes before the recital starts and will be removed after it begins.
-Faculty signing takes place at the end of the recital at the exit and lasts for about 10-15 minutes MAX.
-If you wait, and the faculty member is starting to leave and will no longer sign because you dawdled, then he or she is not held responsible for your lack of credit for the performance.
+Signing takes place at the end of the recital at the exit and lasts for about 10-15 minutes MAX.
+If you wait, and the faculty member or graduate student signer is starting to leave and will no longer sign because you dawdled, then he or she is not held responsible for your lack of credit for the performance.

-DO NOT approach an appropriate faculty member or any ushers during the recital to request a program.
-They are there to enjoy the concert and do not appreciate interruptions.
+DO NOT approach the signer during the recital to request a program.
+She or he is there to enjoy the concert and will not appreciate interruptions.

-DO NOT approach an appropriate faculty member later that evening OR the next day and say, “I forgot to have you sign my program.”
-They WILL NOT sign them after the 15-minute signing period on the performance evening.
+DO NOT approach the signer later that evening OR the next day and say, “I forgot to have you sign my program.”
+Signers WILL NOT sign them after the 15-minute signing period on the performance evening.
 It is your responsibility to get the signature on your way out.
 If you forget, it’s your problem and you will not receive credit.

-Sign ONLY your program IN the presence of the faculty member.
+Sign ONLY your program IN the presence of the signer.
 DO NOT have someone else do it for you.
-The faculty members will not sign multiple programs for one person, nor will they sign a program that a student has not already signed.
+The faculty members or graduate students will not sign multiple programs for one person, nor will they sign a program that a student has not already signed.

 Departmental recitals: Varies